swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 Types conforming to `ExpressibleByRegexLiteral` will be able to provide a custom type that conforms to `RegexLiteralProtocol`, which will be used to build the resulting regex value.
 A default conforming type will be provided by the standard library (`DefaultRegexLiteral` here).

 Libraries can extend regex handling logic for their domains.
-For example, a higher-level library could provide linguistically richer regular expressions by incorporate locale, collation, language dictionaries, and fuzzier matching.
+For example, a higher-level library could provide linguistically richer regular expressions by incorporating locale, collation, language dictionaries, and fuzzier matching.
 Similarly, libraries wrapping different regex engines (e.g. `NSRegularExpression`) can support custom regex literals.

 ### Opting into certain regex features

 We intend for the compiler to completely parse [the PCRE syntax][PCRE].
 However, types conforming to `RegexLiteralProtocol` might not be able to handle the full feature set.
-The compiler looks for corresponding function declarations inside `RegexLiteralProtocol` and will emit a compilation error if missing.
+The compiler will look for corresponding function declarations inside `RegexLiteralProtocol` and will emit a compilation error if missing.
 Conforming types can use `@available` on these function declarations to communicate versioning and add more support in the future.

 This approach of lookup combined with availability allows the stdlib to support more features over time.